Vaishnavi18292310/Cyber-Attack-Detection-using-PyTorch/README.md

 **Project Overview**
 ---
+As a cybersecurity analyst, identifying and mitigating cyber threats is crucial.
+In this project, a neural network model is built using PyTorch to detect anomalies in network traffic data, specifically focusing on identifying suspicious events.
+The BETH dataset simulates real-world logs, providing a rich source of information for training and testing the model.

+**Dataset**
+---
 The BETH dataset includes various features extracted from network logs, with a target label sus_label indicating whether an event is malicious (1) or benign (0).

 **Features**